olgaminaeva/gen-ai-coding/episodes/enhancing-coding-efficiency.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Codeium's autocomplete boosts coding speed by predicting and completing code based on context, past edits, and current files.
+- Codeium's Autocomplete boosts coding speed by predicting and completing code based on context, past edits, and current files.
 - Automating repetitive tasks like boilerplate code, repetitive functions, and formatting reduces errors and saves time.
 - Fill-in-the-Middle (FIM) improves suggestions by analyzing the code above and below the insertion point.
 - Docstring generation via code lenses automates the creation of accurate docstrings in the correct location.